lea-33/FaceSimXAI/README.md

 *   **Autoencoder**: A convolutional autoencoder compresses heatmaps into a lower-dimensional latent space.
 We analyze this space using techniques like UMAP and t-SNE to visualize how the model organizes faces based on relevance patterns.

 ### 3. Cross-Model Comparison
-To further evaluate the interpretability and validity of the VGG models' reasoning, we compare their results against a state-of-the-art **Large Language Model (Qwen2-VL-72B-Instruct)** (Wang et al., 2024).
+To further evaluate the interpretability and validity of the VGG models' reasoning, we compare their results against a state-of-the-art **Vision Language Model (VLM) (Qwen2-VL-72B-Instruct)** (Wang et al., 2024).
-*   **Accuracy**: Assessing if the LLM can perform the same triplet odd-one-out task.
+*   **Accuracy**: Assessing if the VLM can perform the same triplet odd-one-out task.
-*   **Agreement**: Comparing the LLM's selected "important regions" (extracted via prompting) with the LRP-derived important regions of the VGG models.
+*   **Agreement**: Comparing the VLM's selected "important regions" (extracted via prompting) with the LRP-derived important regions of the VGG models.
-*   **Decoding Heatmaps**: Using the LLM to decode the heatmaps and compare the results with the LRP-derived important regions.
+*   **Decoding Heatmaps**: Using the VLM to decode the heatmaps and compare the results with the LRP-derived important regions.

 ---